nikos230/WildFireSpread/README.md

 This project is part of my Thesis and makes use of [mesogeos](https://github.com/Orion-AI-Lab/mesogeos) Dataset and UNet models to predict final burned area from 27 remote sensing variables using spatial and temporal data.<br /> <br />
 **This project includes** :
 - Deep Learning Models
-- Dataset with ≈ 9500 samples
+- Dataset with ≈ 9500 samples (fire events)
 - Tools for model evalution and visualization of results in shapefile form
 - Tools for Dataset statistics extraction
 - Showcase of results